shubhamshekhar23/universe/README.md

-Technology used : Nodejs and MOngodb
+Technology used : Nodejs and Mongodb port used : 1234

+Steps for starting the server - start the mongodb server at port 27017 locally
-Command to start the server : "npm start" port used : 1234
+Command to start the node server : "npm start"

 All the test data to populate the database is inside TestData Folder.